 Reading through the list of comments in response to LottoRace’s Facebook game was hilarious.
-LottoRace is a game application available through Facebook which is sort of like bingo.
+LottoRace is a game application available through Facebook which is like bingo.
 Players compete against each other in a race to get the correct numbers winning virtual chips and tournaments.
-Let’s go see.
+Let’s see.

 Getting Your Head Around LottoRace on Facebook